RV Weight Part 3: Suspension Upgrade

 - Increase the Toaster’s capacity: This is the only option that costs money, but it’s the one we chose.
 The involves completely replacing the existing suspension with a higher-rated one which can handle the load.
 This is something we discussed doing during the rebuild, but wanted to see if we could get by without doing it.
 Apparently, we can’t.

 - The big one, which you all saw coming: Lithium batteries.
-LiPo batteries are far lighter than the wet-cell lead-acid batteries we have now, and converting to an equivalent Lithium battery bank could save us nearly 400lbs.
+Lithium cells are far lighter than the wet-cell lead-acid batteries we have now, and converting to an equivalent Lithium battery bank could save us nearly 400lbs.
 But this is a major undertaking in both time and money, so we didn't opt for this yet.

 Normally, choosing the only option that actually costs money is not like us.
 Why’d we do it?